worseTyler/MarkdownBlogs/2003/09/more-on-configuration-management-application-block-for-net-from-microsoft-patterns-practices-2/index.md

----
-title: "More on Configuration Management Application Block for .NET  - from Microsoft Patterns & Practices"
-date: "2003-09-18"
-categories:
-  - "net"
-  - "blog"
-tags:
-  - "net"
----

 I wrote on Configuration Management Application Block for .NET  - from Microsoft Patterns & Practices a few weeks ago.
 Since then my team and I have investigated it further.
 Here are the reasons we decided to go with our own implementation, one that we had already written.